-Individuals seeking to apply for or learn about the qualifications necessary to obtain a license to practice marriage and family therapy, professional counseling, psychology, or social work, should begin by doing each of the following:
+Start the process by reading carefully the laws and rules for licensure in Texas.
+Doing so will help you know whether you meet the requirements to obtain a license to practice marriage and family therapy, professional counseling, psychology, or social work.
+In particular, you should pay careful attention to each of the following:

-1. reviewing 22 TAC 8821.1, the rule that governs how the Council processes applications;
+- 22 TAC 882.1, the rule that governs how the Council processes applications;

 Prospective applicants can download the application packet for the license sought by clicking on the link for the board charged with determining the license qualifications for that particular profession.
 The website for each board will provide further instruction on the minimum qualifications necessary to obtain a license, as well as the checklist of items and forms needed to apply for licensure.

 NOTE: Applicants with foreign degrees must also comply with 22 TAC 882.11, the rule governing how the Council reviews foreign degrees.

 Applications Currently Under Review (based upon the date received)

 The chart below reflects the applications under review by agency staff as of September 26, 2020.
 This chart will be updated on a weekly basis.
 Please use this chart to determine where your application is in the queue.